Beverly Januszewski, Ph.D.

 Exceptions to confidentiality exist, as required by law.
 Disclosure may be required in the following circumstances:

-When there is reasonable suspicion of child or elder/dependent adult abuse;
+-When there is reasonable suspicion of child or elder/dependent adult abuse;

-When there is reasonable suspicion that the client presents a danger of violence to self or others, or when the client is gravely disabled;
+-When there is reasonable suspicion that the client presents a danger of violence to self or others, or when the client is gravely disabled;

-Or when pursuant to a legal proceeding, such as in a court-ordered psychological evaluation.
+-When pursuant to a legal proceeding, such as in a court-ordered psychological evaluation.

 If clients present for family or couples therapy, I cannot guarantee that information shared by an individual will be held confidential from the other involved party(ies).